 This incident proves the point that our lives would become terrible if we do not know or comprehend a language.
-In addition to political, economic, social and religious reasons, we need language(s) to communicate and to live our lives well; Hence, we learn as many languages as possible and that's where the method(s) and approaches to language teaching come into action.
+In addition to political, economic, social and religious reasons, we need language(s) to communicate and to lead our lives well; Hence, we learn as many languages as possible and that's where the method(s) and approaches to language teaching come into action.

-In this unit, we shall know about various methods and approaches that are used in language teaching - starting from the Grammar-translation method to the Natural approach - traditional to humanistic approaches.
+In this unit, we shall know about various methods and approaches that are used in language teaching - starting from the Grammar-Translation method to the Natural approach - Traditional to Humanistic approaches.